Trobolit/PermoCar/README.md

 # PermoCar
 Git repo for remake of the PermoCar.
 This is V3.
 Developing takes place during course D7039E and E7032E.

+# Currently included git repos in install files

+## on controller

+Code that polls gamepad: https://github.com/ros-drivers/joystick_drivers/tree/master/joy

+## on pi

-# Install instruktions
+# Install instructions

-Using wstool on permo_car_X.rosinstall whil clone all nedde noods! permo_car_pc.rosinstall is for the nods needed on the user PC! permo_car_rpi.rosInstall is for the nods needed on the rasbery pi!
+ `wstool` with permo_car_X.rosinstall will clone all needed nodes for you.

+* `permo_car_pc.rosinstall` is for the nodes needed on the user PC.
+* `permo_car_rpi.rosInstall` is for the nodes needed on the rasbery pi.

 ### First step

 Create a catkin workspace where all the packages will be, together with the source folder.